 My research into the campaign behaviour of parliamentary candidates is largely based on original elite survey data.
 I conduct the Estonian Candidate Study and the Welsh Candidate Study, and am part of the cross-national Comparative Candidates Survey initiative.
 They provide valuable data on the personal and political profile of parliamentary candidates, including their campaign choices and political attitudes.

 I am currently in the process of setting up a new OpenElections project, with Caitlin Milazzo and Joshua Townsley.
-It aims to utilise crowd-sourcing and citizen science, in collaboration with Democracy Club, to develop a website (http://www.openelections.co.uk) which improves voters' awareness of the campaign materials that parties and candidates distribute.
-It will host an easy-to-use tool that can be used to analyse the diversity of campaign messages disseminated by political elites and encourage a citizen science-driven analysis of campaign material by allowing users to code the campaign messages on a number of different dimensions.
+It aims to utilise crowd-sourcing and citizen science to develop a new website (http://www.openelections.co.uk) which improves voters' awareness of the campaign materials that parties and candidates distribute.
+The website will also host an easy-to-use tool that can be used to analyse the diversity of campaign messages disseminated by political elites and encourage a citizen science-driven analysis of campaign material by allowing users to code the campaign messages on a number of different dimensions.

 This project is funded through the UKRI Public Engagement scheme (grant ref: BB/T019026/1).